vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 37. 17 Uttara-Ganga - (Gangabalin Lar

-pargana of Kašmira) HC.
+pargana of Kaśmira) HC.
 IV.
 54. It is also called Haramukuta-ganga

 and Mānasottaragangā Uttaragokarna-Var.
 216. 22, K. II.